rohanthewiz/go_notes/README.md

 ##Go Notes - Go, GORM and SQLite tracking your notes from the Command Line

-This is a very fast command line note-taking and searching system.
+This is a very fast command line note-taking and searching system (web interface is being incorporated).
 No need to wait for a heavy GUI to load, just fire off go_notes with a few command line options and your tips and snippets are recorded to an SQLite database.
-This is also a sweet way to learn a modern, highly performant language - The Go Programming Language (aka Golang) using a database with an ORM (object relational manager) while building a useful tool!
-Learning tip: use git to checkout an early version of go_notes so you can start out simple

 ##Getting Setup
 ###Download